-Following the above, the Assistant Town Clerk will prepare a report for the Standards Committee.
-The report will be copied to the complainant and Member, a minimum of ten working days in advance of the Committee meeting to consider the complaint.
-The complainant and Member may at this stage submit further written comments for submission with the report if required.
+Following the above, the Assistant Town Clerk will prepare a draft report for the Standards Committee.
+The final report will be copied to the complainant and Member, a minimum of ten working days in advance of the Committee meeting to consider the complaint.
+The complainant and Member may at this stage submit further written comments for submission with the report if required, including any mitigating factors or extraneous events that may be relevant.
 Any submission must be made available five working days before the date of the Committee meeting.